 Security teams are increasing patrols around a hospital fracture clinic after thieves stole twiddle muffs donated to help people with dementia.

-Hull and East Yorkshire Hospitals NHS Trust is introducing increased patrols after thieves stole a number of twiddle muffs and a twiddle pillow, donated to the clinic to help keep patients with dementia calmer during their treatment.
+Hull University Teaching Hospitals NHS Trust is introducing increased patrols after thieves stole a number of twiddle muffs and a twiddle pillow, donated to the clinic to help keep patients with dementia calmer during their treatment.

 Thieves have struck again just weeks after memorabilia such as tea pots, dishes, old photographs and even an old tea cosy had been stolen from an area created by staff in the style of a 1960s front room to help people with dementia waiting to be seen.